WALL STREET

 ROAD HOUSE

-Opinions vary, but this is the best butt-kickin’ film ever made
+Opinions vary, but it’s the best butt-kickin’ film ever made

 Starring: Patrick Swayze, Ben Gazzara, Kelly Lynch, Sam Elliott ♦ 3.5 stars